nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 ## How to Change the Log Verbosity

-1. The simplest way is through the Advanced tab of the Settings panel.
+1. The simplest way is to access it in the Settings panel through:

+    - the Advanced tab on Drive <= 2.4.0,
+    - the General tab on Drive >= 4.1.0.

-2. This can also done as for the previous paragraph by adding the following lines in the `config.ini` file:
+2. This can also be done by adding the following lines in the `config.ini` file:

     - Increase log verbosity: